-The combined gravity thickener overflow and the waste activated sludge recycle streams is about 11.0 mgd and contains about 10,500 pounds of total nitrogen, about 10% of the total load to the plant.
+The combined gravity thickener overflow and the waste activated sludge recycle streams are about 11.0 MGD and contain about 10,500 pounds of total nitrogen, about 10% of the total load to the plant.
 Pretreatment of these streams will reduce the load to the activated sludge process but it is not certain if the effluent nitrogen concentrations can meet water quality standards.
 This option will have to be further investigated.